PromptArmor

 Ultimately, the best way to “secure” Claude Cowork against novel indirect prompt injection vulnerabilities stems across four layers:

-[3] configuring restrictions on the types of actions that Claude can take based on output (e.g., restrict the sites Claude in Chrome can click on), and
+configuring restrictions on the types of actions that Claude can take based on output (e.g., restrict the sites Claude in Chrome can click on)

 restrictions on the externally connected output surfaces (e.g., preventing automated link previews in Slack)

 However, Claude’s settings are a bit interesting – not every single one operates in isolation.
-For example, to enable Skills, an organization must enable Cloud Code Execution and File Creation.
+For example, to use Plugins, Skills must be enabled; and to enable Skills, an organization must enable Cloud Code Execution and File Creation.
+This is counterintuitive as Plugins are applicable to Cowork, while the Cloud Code Execution setting is labeled as only applicable to Claude 'Chat'.
 Below, we walk through different combinations of ways you can set up Claude Cowork - that have different tradeoffs between functionality and risk - accounting for what combinations are actually feasible given what settings can be on (or off) at the same time.

 Configurations vs Functionality